sdiehl/wiwinwlh/tutorial.md

 -------

-[Haddock](https://www.haskell.org/haddock/#Overview) is the automatic documentation generation tool for Haskell source code.
-It integrates with the usual ``cabal`` toolchain.
+[Haddock](https://www.haskell.org/haddock/#Overview) is the automatic documentation generation tool for Haskell source code, and it integrates with the usual ``cabal`` toolchain.
 In this section, we will explore how to document code so that Haddock can generate documentation successfully.

 Several frequent comment patterns are used to document code for Haddock.
 The